cis5710/cis5710-homework/hw3-singlecycle/hw3-singlecycle.md

 ## HW3B: Remaining Instructions

 In this second milestone, you will need to support the remaining rv32im instructions.
 The memory instructions, with multi-byte loads and stores, will likely be where you spend the most time.
+Note that your processor does not need to support misaligned memory accesses, and we don't run the `rv32ui-p-ma_data` test that would exercise these cases.

 You should instantiate your divider from HW2A and use it to implement the divide and remainder instructions.
 You can use the `*` operator for multiply.
 For this milestone, the autograder will run `pytest-3 -s testbench.py` to run all of the RV tests against your processor.
 This will also run the larger [Dhrystone benchmark](https://en.wikipedia.org/wiki/Dhrystone) ([source code here](https://github.com/cis5710/riscv-tests/tree/master/benchmarks/dhrystone)) which runs about 190k instructions through your processor, and will allow us to make performance comparisons across the processors we build.